Who is Messiah Yahushua [Christ Jesus]?

 Scriptures tell us that Messiah possessed no particular splendor that we should be drawn to Him, and no special beauty that we should desire to see Him (Isaiah 53:2).

 Messiah was a man who had to be water baptized, at the start of His ministry.
-And to have the ‘power from on high,’ He needed to be baptized in the Holy Spirit, just like any other man.
+And in order to have the ‘power from on high,’ He needed to be baptized in the Holy Spirit, just like any other man.

 Messiah had to humble Himself, as any other man.
 And just like all of us, He had to learn obedience by the things which He suffered (Hebrews 5:8).